 "Then why don't you Apparate?" she said.
 "That's what I'm going to do."

-"You're not being very romantic."
 George put his arm around her.
-"Come on, let's take a slow stroll arm–in–arm through the moonlit vale."
+"You're not being very romantic.
+Let's take a leisurely stroll arm-in-arm through the moonlit vale."

-"Okay, lover boy," she smiled and took his arm.
-"You sweet–talked me into it.
+She smiled and took his arm.
+"Okay, lover, you sweet-talked me into it.
 Good night."
 She waved to Harry and Ginny as they left.